What is Fiscal Sponsorship?

 Models of Fiscal Sponsorship

 There are several models of fiscal sponsorship.
-For practical purposes, the two most-frequently used models of fiscal sponsorship are:
+The Arts Area offers the following:

 In a Comprehensive Fiscal Sponsorship relationship, the fiscally-sponsored project becomes a program of the fiscal sponsor, and is a fully integrated part of the fiscal sponsor that maintains all legal and fiduciary responsibility for the sponsored project, including its employees and activities.